BaltoRepo/drf-form-bootstrap-4/README.md

 ##### Inline

 Note that `inline` is less well-tested than the others, and at the moment the error states don't  render properly.
-If this is a problem for you, submit an issue (or even better, a pull request).
+If this is a problem for you, [add a comment to this issue](https://github.com/mattfox/drf-form-bootstrap-4/issues/2).

     <form method="POST" novalidate class="form-inline">
       {% csrf_token %}